Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 This is resolved the same way as the [Missing History Bug](#missing-history-bug): by searching for history events at times past the cutoff.

-> The BoosterManager plugin will detect when the bug may have occurred and provide a link to the page where it occurred.
+> The BoosterManager plugin will detect when the bug may have occurred.
 On the `InventoryHistoryAPI` side of things, the value for `data[cursor]` will be `null` when it receives a page with this bug on it.
+If your API does not send a `next_page` or `next_cursor` response parameter, then the plugin will stop running and send a link in the Steam Chat to the page where the bug occurred.

+## Unknown Asset Bug

+Occasionally some items in `html` will have a name starting with "Unknown Asset" instead of the appropriate item name.
+The affected items will still have defined `appid`, `classid`, `instanceid`, `contextid`, and `amount`, but the items will be missing from `descriptions`.

+This bug is likely caused by Steam servers being down; just keep reloading the page until everything appears properly.

+> The BoosterManager plugin does not detect this bug.
+You can tell the plugin to refresh the page by sending back `cursor` and `page` in the `next_cursor` and `next_page` response parameters respectively.